yardsale8/tenure-portfolio/content/criterion4/growth.md

 {{< figure src="/img/MinneMUDAC17.png" title="**Figure 2.** Five Winona State teams participated in MinneMUDAC 2017, winning the First Place Overall and Acumen awards.
 Two other teams received an honorable mention. ">}}

-At the start of each competition, I collaborated with Dr. Chris Malone to organized meetings with the participants in the weeks leading up to the main event.
+At the start of each competition, I collaborated with Dr. Chris Malone to organize meetings with the participants in the weeks leading up to the main event.
 We held the gatherings once or twice a week and used the time to prepare the competitions, particularly in two areas.
 First, we reviewed the problem and techniques that the teams could use to answer the related